Romanmc72/My_Helm_Charts/flask_app/README.md

 This application requires a few other things in order to launch:
 1. A single node k8s cluster (I know, yuck)
 2. on that single node, you have my [flask application code](https://github.com/Romanmc72/flask_app) cloned to `/host/flask_app`
-3. you have a directory created for the postgres container to write to at `/var/lib/postgresql/data/`
+3. on that single node create a directory for the postgres container to write to at `/var/lib/postgresql/data/`

 okay that is it, then it certainly should work :)